Revolutionary Road

-Revolutionary Road is American author Richard Yates's debut novel about 1950s suburban life in the East Coast.
+Revolutionary Road is the debut novel by the American author Richard Yates.
 It was a finalist for the National Book Award in 1962, along with Catch-22 and The Moviegoer.
 When published by Atlantic-Little, Brown in 1961, it received critical acclaim, and The New York Times reviewed it as "beautifully crafted ... a remarkable and deeply troubling book."
 In 2005, the novel was chosen by TIME as one of the 100 best English-language novels from 1923 to the present.

+The novel is critical of 1950s suburban life on the U.S. East Coast.
 When DeWitt Henry and Geoffrey Clark interviewed Yates for the Winter 1972 issue of literary journal Ploughshares, Yates detailed the title's subtext:

 A film adaptation of the book, starring Leonardo DiCaprio, Kate Winslet, and Kathy Bates, directed by Sam Mendes, and written by Justin Haythe, was released in 2008.